 Experimenting: When I am meant to fail or fall (or have some big lessons come my way, which is how I like to define failing), I will.
-And it is no longer about feeling shame or hurt when I fail because I cleared myself from harsh self-criticism and judgement.
+And it is no longer about feeling shame or hurt when I fail because I cleared myself from harsh self-criticism and judgment.
 I am often my toughest critics who can get in my own way of seeing what’s possible.

 And like many of us, I forgot that when I was five years old, learning how to ride a bike, I would often fall and scrape a knee or two.
 But I would always get up because I loved the feeling of those wheels hitting the pavement and my body flowing with the wind in whatever direction I chose to pedal.
 And as I got older, I was allowed to explore more and feel a certain sense of freedom of being mobile.